 Examples of R Content

 You may be more concerned with the presentation of the content rather than the rating or vertical.
-If an ad is sensational or aggressive, Content.ad flags that ad as not brand safe.
+If an ad is sensational, Content.ad flags that ad as not brand safe.
 Activating the brand-safe filter will ensure that these ads do not appear.
 Please contact support to have the brand-safe filter activated for you.

 Examples of Brand Safe Content

 You may wish to remove specific ads and/or verticals from your widget.
 The following verticals can be blocked:

 - Dating Services

 - Hair Growth